Big Horn Stare

 Look Into My Eyes!

-I was heading up to Rocky Mountain National Park one day and decided to take a longer route through Loveland and the Big Thompson Canyon.
-I noticed a herd of female bighorn sheep.
-I stopped and began shooting some pictures.
-In the back of my mind I was hoping to see a male, with the large iconic horns.
-After about 20 minutes, this very protective male began to stare me down.
-I remember his eyes being glued to me as I took pictures.
-Once he realized I was not a threat, he and the herd moved on.
-It was an incredible experience.
+One day, as I was making my way to the magnificent Rocky Mountain National Park, I decided to take a longer and more scenic route through Loveland and the beautiful Big Thompson Canyon.
+As I drove along, I spotted a herd of female bighorn sheep gracefully navigating their rocky habitat.
+Seizing the moment, I pulled over and began shooting some pictures of these wonderful creatures.
+In the back of my mind, I was hoping to catch a glimpse of a male, particularly one adorned with those large and iconic horns.
+After capturing images for about 20 minutes, a very protective male suddenly caught sight of me, his intense gaze locked onto my camera.
+I distinctly remember how his eyes were glued to me as I continued to take pictures, filled with awe and excitement.
+Once he determined that I posed no threat, he and the rest of the herd gracefully moved on, leaving me with an unforgettable and incredible experience that I will always cherish.

 Location: Big Thompson Canyon, Colorado